njsito01/Portfolio-Project_CTA-Ridership/README.md

 </details>

-Next, I identified any fields with the wrong data types, and updated them to appropriate types:
+After creating the "working tables", I started with the table documenting CTA ridership.
+I identified any fields with the wrong data types, and updated them to appropriate types:

 <details>